Quantum advantage in training binary neural networks: Preliminaries

-During the training phase of an NN, a set of dummy input data with known outputs is sent through the NN and the outputs $a'$ are compared to the desired outputs $a^*$.
-The weights $w$ in the NN are refined according to the deviation of the output from the ideal ones.
-To quantify the deviation, a task-specific cost function $C(a',a^*)$ is defined.
-A widely used approach is to approach the minimum cost through the method of gradient descent, which updates the weight $w_{ij}$ between neuron $i$ and neuron $j$ from the $t$-th iteration of the NN to the next one as
+During the training phase of an NN, pairs of training data $(a,a^*)$ consisting of inputs $a$ and corresponding desired outputs $a^*$ (also called labels) are used to calibrate the weights $w$.
+This happens by sending the inputs through the NN, and comparing the corresponding outputs $a'$ to the correct outputs $a^*$.
+The weights $w$ in the NN are refined according to the deviation of the output from the desired ones.
+To quantify the deviation, a task-specific cost function $C(\{a',a^*\})$ is defined.
+Note, that the outputs $a'$ implicitly depend on the choice of weights.
+A widely used approach in training classical neural networks is to approach the minimum cost through the method of gradient descent, which updates the weight $w_{ij}$ between neuron $i$ and neuron $j$ from the $t$-th iteration of the NN to the next one as

-Here, $\eta$ is a constant, usually referred to as the learning rate.
+Here, $\eta$ is a positive number, usually referred to as the learning rate.

-The direct evaluation of the term $\partial C / \partial w_{ij}$ is computationally expensive: even for BNNs the gradient of the cost function is in general real-valued.
-A frequently used method is backpropagation, which approximates the derivative by evaluating a sequence of local computations.
-On a high level, the chain rule for derivatives allows to rewrite
+The direct evaluation of the term $\partial C / \partial w_{ij}$ is computationally expensive, and reuquires to loop over all inputs twice.
+In addition, even if the values of the network parameters and inputs is restricted (e.g. for binary neural networks, see Section \ref{bnnsec}), commonly the weights are kept real-valued and only discretised after the evaluation of the partial derivatives \cite{hubara2016binarized,courbariaux2015binaryconnect}.

-where where we defined $o^{(n)}=\{ o^{(n)}_j \}$ as the set of all outputs of the neurons in the $n$-th layer, and $i^{(n)}=\{ i^{(n)}_i \}$ as the corresponding set of inputs.
-Then, each term can be evaluated locally.
-The multiplication finally yields an approximation of the partial derivative in Eq.~(\ref{gradientdesc}).
-This concept can be applied to arbitrary NNs, as long as the processing $f$ of each neuron is differentiable.
+A technique known as backpropagation removes the need to evaluate Eq.~(\ref{gradientdesc}) for all weights: given the structure of the NN one can infer how to change weights in earlier layers given Eq.~(\ref{gradientdesc}) for later layers.

+Gradient descent, whether with or without back-propagation, has the disadvantage of finding minima that may be local, i.e. sub-optimal \cite{choromanska2015open}.
+To find a global minimum is in general NP-Hard consistent with the exponential - in the number of neurons -number of weight configurations \cite{rojas2013neural,livni2014computational}.

-\subsection{2.2 Grover's search algorithm}
+\subsection{Grover's search algorithm}

-For an unsorted list of length $N$, identifying the index of an element requires $O(N)$ computational steps for the best known classical algorithms.
+For an unsorted list of length $N$, identifying the index of a given element in the list requires $O(N)$ computational steps classically.
 If quantum effects are allowed for, only $O(\sqrt{N})$ steps are needed.
-This is the result of the famous search algorithm proposed by Grover \cite{grover1996fast}, who proved a speedup by running multiple tests in parallel by initializing items of a list in a quantum superposition.
+This is the result of the famous search algorithm proposed by Grover \cite{grover1996fast}, in which a speedup is achieved by evolving a superposition of list elements.
+In the following, we give a brief overview of the algorithm.